Sire: Deep Field

-The bay is out of Skillz that Killz retired a winner and placed 11-times, after selling as a yearling to the bid of Michael Hickmott at the 2013 Magic Millions Gold Coast Yearling sale.
+The bay is out of Skillz that Killz retired as a winner and placed 11-times, after selling as a yearling to the bid of Michael Hickmott at the 2013 Magic Millions Gold Coast Yearling sale.
 Racing for 18-months the chestnut was then re-offered for sale in 2017 at the Magic Millions Broodmare sale for a new career at stud.
 Now the dam of two foals, this bay filly is her first.

 Skillz That Killz is by Sebring and currently has a weanling filly by Headwater (by Exceed and Excel) growing too.
-Out of the Galileo mare, Hummingbird who was trained by Paul Perry that was a winner too and is in-turn a daughter of the Group 2 Sliver Slipper winner Cashier (by Danehill).
+Out of the Galileo mare, Hummingbird who was trained by Paul Perry that was a winner too and is in-turn a daughter of the Group 2 Sliver Shadow winner Cashier (by Danehill).

-The former Golden Slipper and AJC Sires’ Produce Stakes winner Sebring (by More Than Ready unfortunately suffered a heart attack earlier this year.
+The former Golden Slipper and AJC Sires’ Produce Stakes winner Sebring (by More Than Ready) unfortunately suffered a heart attack earlier this year.
 His daughters have produced 30 runners, as of mid-September 2019, 10 of them are winners and include The Enzo (ex Danica) a winner of the Restricted Listed Inglis Classic (1200 m.).

 NOT ENOUGH?
 This filly is from the first book of coverings of Deep Field a fast horse that won five races from eight starts banking more than $350,000 for connections and is a full brother to the Group 1 Caulfield Guineas winner Shooting to Win (by Northern Meteor).
-Trained by Team Hawkes Deep Field was placed to advantage won the Group 2 Linlithgow Stakes at Flemington down the VRC’s famous straight course over 1200 m.
+Trained by Team Hawkes Deep Field was placed to advantage winning the Group 2 Linlithgow Stakes at Flemington down the VRC’s famous straight course over 1200 m.